 Neumann Microphone series:

-Home studio Neumann microphone:
+Home studio Neumann microphones:

 These are known for their small size but big sound studio set.
-Among the TLM series, Neumann TLM 102 microphone acclaimed considerable recognition for its true Neumann quality at an affordable price.
+Among the TLM series, Neumann TLM 102 microphone gained considerable recognition for its Neumann quality at an affordable price.
 With very low self-noise, Neumann TLM 102 handles extreme SPLs without distortion.
 Neumann TLM 102 combines technical excellence with a beautifully balanced sound for vocals, guitars and drums.

-Professional recording studio Neumann microphone:
+Professional recording studio microphones:

-Miniature microphones (Series 180) is the state-of-art small diaphragm condenser microphone with omnidirectional pickup pattern.
+Miniature microphones (Series 180) is the state-of-art small-diaphragm condenser microphone with omnidirectional pickup pattern.
 With low self-noise and high SPL capability, these Neumann microphones are ideal studio standards for many applications ranging from classical piano to heavy metal drums.

 Studio tube microphone:

 The studio tube microphones are the Neumann vintage series with the classic sound.
 With the tube electronics of very low self-noise, its transformerless output stage ensures outstanding performance at an attractive price.
-M 147 tube is considered to be one of the best among Neumann’s tube microphones, for they bring back the classic sound of legendary U 47.
+M 147 tube is one of the best among Neumann’s tube microphones, for they bring back the classic sound of legendary U 47.

 Neumann studio monitors:

-Nearfield monitors can be either two way or three way with bi-amplification or tri-amplification respectively.
-These compact highly efficient monitors provide precise dispersions optimized for near-field applications.
+These compact, highly efficient Neumann KH120 & KH80 Studio monitors provide precise dispersions optimized for nearfield applications.
 Designed with MMD (Elliptical Mathematically Modelled Dispersion) waveguide and ELFF (Extremely Linear Force Factor) technology, these are suited for precise work with speech, vocals, guitars and other instruments.

 Popular reviews on Neumann microphones: